Posted on April 7, 2023

 Ferusgallery.com

-The Light and Space movement emerged from the Cool School in the mid-1960s.
+The Light and Space or Finish Fetish art movement was born in the mid-1960s.

 Richard Sample

-I think it was Richard’s father, artist and western jewelry maker Charlie Sample, who was able to get Richard the studio space in Venice Beach.
+Richard’s father is artist and western jewelry maker, Charlie Sample.
+He was able to get Richard the studio space in Venice Beach.

-I asked Richard the location and he said he could not remember it, but that it was close to the ocean and his artist neighbors and friends were DeWain Valentine and Larry Bell.
-(See Chapter: Interview with Richard Sample)
+I asked Richard the location and he said he could not remember it, but that it was quite close to the ocean and his artist neighbors and friends were, DeWain Valentine and Larry Bell.
+(See chapter: Interview with Richard Sample)

-Paige refers to her “new Venice art studio” in several interviews with Playboy magazine and US newspapers in 1969 and 1970.
+Paige refers to her “new Venice art studio” and discusses the art scene there in several interviews with Playboy magazine and US newspapers in 1969 and 1970.
 (See chapter: Most Public Year 1969)

-Richard Sample and Paige Young joined the community of Venice artists, but were “not working with the new materials,” to quote Paige in a 1969 interview.
-She was referring to her neighbors and friends, Valentine, Bell and Irwin, not named.
+Richard Sample and Paige Young joined the community of Venice artists.
+They were “not working with the new materials,” to quote Paige in an interview.
+She was referring to her neighbors and friends, Valentine, Bell, Irwin, etc.

-Richard Sample’s niece Ellen Sample remembers visiting her uncle and grandfather Charles Sample at the art studio/home in Venice.
-Charles also had a retail storefront in addition to his studio.
+Richard Sample’s niece Ellen Sample remembers visiting her uncle and grandfather Charles Sample at the art studio/home in Venice Beach.
+Charles Sample was a jewelry maker and had a retail storefront in addition to his studio.

-Ellen, a child at the time, remembers hearing a lot about the man named “Valentine.”
+Ellen, a child at the time, remembers hearing frequent talk about a man named “Valentine.”

 Richard and Ellen both recalled being able to see the beach from the studio.
-62-68 Market St., a block from the ocean, is a large structure and was divided amongst many artists who rented their own studio according to Ellie.
+62-68 Market St., a block from the ocean, is a large structure.
+Many artists rented their own studios according to Ellie.
 This is why the address lists a range of numbers.

 Richard Sample is listed with an address of 63 Market St. Venice, in a newspaper marriage announcement, 1968.

-Ellen texted me a story: her Uncle Richard sublet the Venice studio to Paige at one point.
+Ellen texted me a story: she thinks her Uncle Richard sublet the Venice studio to Paige at one point.

-Ellen said her own mother was not bothered by Paige living at the studio, but that her mother did “go with her sister-in-laws to see what was going on at the studio. ” Ellen says the most tense time was when Paige’s Playboy issue was current and shortly after.
+Ellen said her own mother was not bothered by Paige living at the studio.
+However, her mother did “go with her sister-in-laws to see what was going on at the studio.”
+Ellen says the most tense time was when Paige’s Playboy issue was current and shortly after.
+(This would have been November of 1968 and 1969.
+In 1969 Paige was frequently traveling all over the US to promote her photos published in a”current” issue of the magazine.

 Richard Sample told me he was forced to ask Paige to leave the Venice studio because she never paid him rent.
 (See chapter Richard Sample interview)

-I asked Ellen if it was possible that Richard felt pressured to ask Paige to leave due to the tension.
+I asked Ellen if it was a possibility that Richard felt pressured to ask Paige to leave due to the tension with the women in the family.

-DeWain Valentine lived in and eventually purchased the 62 -65 Market St. building.
+DeWain Valentine above states that he lived in and eventually purchased the 62 -65 Market St.

 61-65 is the address listed here.

-DeWayne Valentine spent many years living and creating art in Hawaii.
+DeWayne Valentine spent many years living and creating art in Hawaii after the 1970s.